 - Producing evidentiary support for which interventions will best work for particular patients

 - Providing a comparison for which interventions are most effective

 - Identifying different areas and variations of care

 There are many outcome measures that health care facilities and systems look for when determining which interventions are improving the quality of healthcare.
-These findings can be reported by doctors who are treating patients, hospitals, and clinics, and even patient reported outcomes.
+These findings can be reported by doctors who are treating patients, hospitals, and clinics, and even patient-reported outcomes.
 Some of the most common outcome measures in the current healthcare system are:

 The mortality rate is one of the most important measures of the health of a population.
 The longer the expected age of life is the better the health the population has.

-Patient experience is a patient reported outcome measure where the patient gives the overall experience and perception of the health care that they receive and services that are available to them.
+Patient experience is a patient-reported outcome measure where the patient gives the overall experience and perception of the health care that they receive and services that are available to them.
 This is an excellent way to measure patient satisfaction and is often reported through the use of patient surveys.

 Rate of Readmission

-Since readmission after a hospital discharge is often preventable if proper measures are taken, measuring the readmission rate is a way to measure the outcome of hospital policies and procedures when it comes to discharging patients.
-For example, the MultiCare Health System reduced the amount on pneumonia hospital readmissions by providing better patient follow-ups by assigning social workers and using analytics to get real-time feedback on compliance such as maintaining required medication.
+Since readmission after hospital discharge is often preventable if proper measures are taken, measuring the readmission rate is a way to measure the outcome of hospital policies and procedures when it comes to discharging patients.
+For example, the MultiCare Health System reduced the amount of pneumonia hospital readmissions by providing better patient follow-ups by assigning social workers and using analytics to get real-time feedback on compliance such as maintaining the required medication.